-Jinpa was from Tibet and came to Australia under the humanitarian visa with his family in August 2016.
+Jinpa was born in Tibet and came to Australia under a humanitarian visa with his family in August 2016.
 Jinpa was very committed to his studies.
 After the first week of his practical placement in a nursing home, he was offered to work as a casual staff there.
 Upon completion of his studies on 1 June 2017, he was given more hours of work.
-Jinpa is now (as of Sep 2017) a team leader in the nursing home where he did his placement.
+Jinpa is now a team leader in the nursing home where he did his placement.

 Judy Nguyen and her children came to Australia when her husband obtained a scholarship for his studies.
 Although a trained lawyer in Vietnam, Judy struggled to get employment to provide for her family.
 Due to her limited English, she worked in a nail salon and in a embroidery factory for some years but the workload was not stable, hours were long and wages were low.
 With MCC’s support, Judy worked very hard for her Certificate III in Early Childhood Education & Care.
 Upon completing her course, Judy immediately found permanent full-time employment as an Educator with Journey Early Learning Indooroopilly.